 Founded in 1863, Boston College is a Jesuit, Catholic university located six miles from downtown Boston with an enrollment of 9,150 full-time undergraduates and 4,420 graduate and professional students.
 Ranked 31 among national universities, Boston College has 758 full-time and 1,096 FTE faculty, 2,750 non-faculty employees, an operating budget of $956 million, and an endowment in excess of $2.2 billion.

 The Residential Life Administrator plays a significant support and functional leadership role in the Office of Residential Life and Housing, overseeing special and ongoing projects to improve residential life and the residential student experience on-campus and off-campus.

-Excellent communication skills and interpersonal skills; superb writing skills a must
+* Excellent communication skills and interpersonal skills; superb writing skills.

 Boston College conducts background checks as part of the hiring process.

 Boston College is an Affirmative Action/Equal Opportunity Employer and does not discriminate on the basis of any legally protected category including disability and protected veteran status.
 To learn more about how BC supports diversity and inclusion throughout the university please visit the Office for Institutional Diversity at http://www.bc.edu/offices/diversity.